Oil prices seen under pressure as Paris attacks spark demand worries

 An OPEC delegate from a Gulf producing country said he also believed that in the mid-term oil prices could get some in support due to rising geopolitical tensions especially if the international community takes additional steps to reduce smuggling of oil and hits oil facilities under Islamic State’s control in Syria and Iraq.

-But the short-term impact could see prices remain under pressure, the OPEC delegate agreed: “Certainly any more controls -- though it ensures safety of travelers -- will reduce transport.
+But the short-term impact could see prices remain under pressure, the OPEC delegate agreed : “Certainly any more controls -- though it ensures safety of travellers -- will reduce transport.
 Look at what happened after the September 11 attacks,” he said.

 He added the markets would react depending on details of how severe and prolonged any restrictions across France and the rest of Europe are.